 01 of 06

 There aren't many reasons for changing out the drain pipes under a kitchen sink, but one of the most common is during a kitchen renovation when the sink is being replaced.
 The steps for installing the sink drain will depend on how different the new sink is from the old one, as well as what other components are being installed.
-In older homes, the new sink may not be a different depth than the old one, so some alteration of the drain pipes may be necessary.
+For example, in older homes, the new sink may be a different depth than the old one, so some alteration of the branch drain pipe fitting entering the wall may be... necessary.

 Tools and Materials You Will Need

 - Kitchen drain trap kit